PHP Security & Best Practices (Security & Performance)

 $stmt->execute(['email' => $_POST['email']]);7: Protect Against XSS Attacks

-- Escape user input before displaying it whether it is coming from database or query parameter.
+- Escape user input before displaying it, whether it is coming from the database or a query parameter.

 // Example from query parameter